Gattaca (1997)

 Above-mentioned Irene is the

-Love-Interest (in the Real-World Thurman and Hawker would soon marry).
+Love-Interest (in the Real-World Thurman and Hawke would soon marry).
 She’s an

 unusually accomplished Faith Birth who just hit the Glass Ceiling.
 She